mongodb-developer/service-tests/README.md

 ### On MongoDB Atlas

- * Build the image - it's a bit long (2-3 minutes) so go get that coffee, it's on me!
+ * Build the image - it's a bit long (2-3 minutes) so go get that coffee, it's on us!
- * Version should either be 4.0, 4.2 or 4.4, depending on the suite you plan on running.
+ * Version should either be 4.0, 4.2, 4.4, or 5.0 depending on the suite you plan on running.

 ```sh
 ./0_docker-build.sh <version>
 ```

- * Create a MongoDB Atlas Cluster v4.0, 4.2 or v4.4, create an admin user and whitelist your public IP address.
+ * Create a MongoDB Atlas Cluster v4.0, 4.2, 4.4, or 5.0.
+Then create an admin user and whitelist your public IP address.
 Find some help [here](https://www.youtube.com/watch?v=SIiVjgEDI7M&list=PL4RCxklHWZ9smTpR3hUdq53Su601yCPLj).
  * Collect the MongoDB Atlas connection string for the next command.
  * Run the 5 test suites.